robcarver17/pysystemtrade/docs/userguide.md

 What actually happens when we run this? (this is a little complex but worth understanding).

-1. The Rules class is created with no arguments.
+1. The `Rules` class is created with no arguments.
-2. We create the system object.
-This means that all the stages in the system can see the system, in particular they can see the configuration
+2. We create the `system` object.
+This means that all the stages can see the system, in particular they can see the configuration
-3. When the Rules object is first created it is 'empty' - it doesn't have a list of valid *processed* trading rules.
+3. When the `Rules` object is first created it is 'empty' - it doesn't have a list of valid *processed* trading rules.
-3. get_raw_forecast is called, and looks for the trading rule "ewmac2_8".
-It gets this by calling the method get_trading_rules
+3. `get_raw_forecast` is called, and looks for the trading rule "ewmac2_8".
+It gets this by calling the method `get_trading_rules`
-4. When the method 'get_trading_rules' is called it looks to see if there is a *processed* dict of trading rules
+4. When the method `get_trading_rules` is called it looks to see if there is a *processed* dict of trading rules
-5. The first time the method 'get_trading_rules' is called there won't be a processed list.
+5. The first time the method `get_trading_rules` is called there won't be a processed list.
 So it looks for something to process
-6. First it will look to see if anything was passed when the instance rules of the Rules() class was created
+6. First it will look to see if anything was passed when the instance rules of the `Rules()` class was created
-7. Since we didn't pass anything instead it processes what it finds in system.config.trading_rules - a nested dict, keynames rule variation names.
+7. Since we didn't pass anything instead it processes what it finds in `system.config.trading_rules` - a nested dict, keynames rule variation names.
-8. The Rules instance now has processed rule names in the form of a dict, keynames rule variation names, each element containing a valid TradingRule object
+8. The `Rules` instance now has processed rule names in the form of a dict, keynames rule variation names, each element containing a valid `TradingRule` object

 #### Interactively passing a list of trading rules

 Often when we're working in development mode we won't have worked up a proper config.
-To get round this we can pass a single trading rule or a set of trading rules to the Rules() instance when we create it.
+To get round this we can pass a single trading rule or a set of trading rules to the `Rules()` instance when we create it.
 If we pass a dict, then the rules will be given appropriate names, otherwise if a single rule or a list is passed they will be given arbitrary names "rule0", "rule1", ...

 Also note that we don't have pass a single rule, list or dict of rules; we can also pass anything that can be processed into a trading rule.